-Trends on social media are constantly changing and 2020 has been no different.
+Trends on social media are constantly changing.
 In fact, you have probably struggled more than usual to get engagement on your posts.
 There are lots of reasons why, and most of them are related to the pandemic and associated lockdowns.
-For businesses and marketers looking to increase their social presence in 2021, here are some key trends:
+For businesses and marketers looking to increase their social presence in 2022, here are some key trends:

 Emphasis on Brand Voice